shwina/still-magic/_en/rules.md

 3. While the hand makes the tool, the tool shapes the hand.
 4. Nothing in software development makes sense except in light of human psychology.
 5. If you need to write a parser, you've done something wrong.
+6. Break any of these rules rather than doing something awkward.

 {% include links.md %}